mshyu24/personal-site/content/tutoring.md

 # Tutoring

-## Math Lab

-You can find me in the virtual [University of Michigan Math Lab](https://lsa.umich.edu/math/undergraduates/course-resources/math-lab.html) during the following times:

-Mondays, 7p-10p

-Tuesdays, 7p-10p

-Wednesdays, 1p-2p

-Fridays, 1p-3p

 ## Private Tutoring
-I am available for private tutoring during fall 2020!
+I am available for private tutoring!
 Send me an email at mshyu AT umich DOT edu to find a time that works for you!

 ### Hourly Rates